brycepj/tweet-insights-typescript/README.md

 ### General Tweet Stats

-- where you are most of the time
-- your tweet activity over time
 - favorite topics to tweet about
 - percentage to people vs statements
 - favorite source to tweet from
-- favorite Twitter Client to use